FransFaase/Emulator/README.md

 The commit [df322a8f](https://github.com/FransFaase/Emulator/commit/df322a8fc7cc3dfd9c7d7193afab3bf3c15f31f0)
 adds code to write the `stat.txt` file with information about the child-parent relationship between step (processes) and which files are executed, read and written.

+## Fixing passing exit status

+The exit status (given with system call `exit`) was not correctly transfered to parent step/process (using system call `waitpid`).

+The exit status of each step is now also stored in the `skip_processes(_new).txt` files.

+The `chmod` system call was not working because it was not operating on the 'mapped' file.

+Added command line option for specifying the file to log all output will be send to using the '-l' option followed by the filename.
+Some of the executables also print output to stdout and stderr, causing the output of the program getting 'mixed' with the output of the program.

+Fixed some problems found with `-Wall` including some 'bug' in the memory access code that might only show up at some rare occasions.